 I Don’t Feel at Home in this World Anymore Explained

 I wrote this review up once before.
 Right after its Grand Jury Prize win at the Sundance Film Festival.
-I mean, that’s enough for me right there.
+I mean, that was enough for me to love it right there.
 But it also had Melanie Lynskey and Elijah Woods… so, yeah.
 But I don’t re-write.
 I just don’t.
 If my blog eats a post (which is exactly what happened here) then the gods have spoken.
 The world doesn’t need to know what I think about that particular movie.
 Just isn’t important enough.
 And yet, here I am, rewriting this write up.
 And you want to know why?
 Because, this is one of the best movies I’ve seen in a year or two.
 It’s quirky, it’s often hilarious.
 It’s violent.
 And it SAYS A LOT about this particular time and place that we live in today.
 And a conversation here, about what exactly it says is a good thing.
 Trust me on this one.
 You’ll see.

 So yeah, the movie kicks off as a quirky and bass ackwards festival flick that only the truly weird (like me) would like, or maybe the pretentious film snob (like me too).
 At first I took the film to be an all out assault on the selfish things we do in this world, the unthinking things that we do.
 Which, is a great movie idea.
 I can get behind that.
 How can we all become more giving.
 How can we become more selfless.
 I can get behind that.
 Sort of an inside out Falling Down.

-So for those of you who haven’t seen the movie, here is the trailer, and then you’ll need to leave because I plan on discussing all the internal workings of this movie.
+So, for those of you who haven’t seen the movie, here is the trailer, and then you’ll need to leave because I plan on discussing all the internal workings of this movie.

 Quick Movie Overview